icehousesf/exchange-migration/index.md

 ## Updates:

-*Tuesday 9/13/16:*

-1. Working with Weston on issue #3.
-Removed expired federation trust certificate from the store in MMC and from RKEX13CAS1 ecp.
-RKEX13CAS2 has a new federation trust certification that expires in year 2021.
-Exported that and imported into RKEX13CAS1.
-For some reason the old certificate in RKEX13CAS1 re-appeared and prevented us from going further in fixing the free/busy issue.
-Waiting for Winoto to fix the certificate.

-2. Microsoft support called back on issue #1.
-They suggested exporting and importing the public folder content from one server to another.

-*Wednesday 9/14/16:*

-1. Issue #2 got escalated to Microsoft Office Online team.
-Working with the Online team.
-Created cptestuser5 test account from Exchange 2013 powershell.
-Corrected the X500 address for cptestuser4 account.
-Ran full synchronization dirsync but dirsync seems to be not working.
-Andrew is looking into it.
+*Friday 9/16/16:*

+1. Continue working with Microsoft support on issue #2.
+Got cptestuser5 and cptestuser6 working.
+The fix seems have to do with the ExchangeGUID and the X500 address.
+Asked Microsoft support for steps on what needs to be changed and how to do it so we can try it on other test accounts.
+2. For issue #1, Andrew exported contents on 3 public folders from one server and imported them to the other server.
+I ran PF reports for comparison today and the results are not as expected.
+It seems like the imported items got replicated to the original server on one of the 3 PFs.
+The report for the other 2 PFs do not making sense.

 *Thursday 9/15/16:*